 What will it cost me if I don’t change?
-Physically, Mentally, Emotionally.
+Physically, Mentally, and Emotionally.

-I was in so much mental pain for not quitting, that I had no other option.
-Plus I was dating a girl the following week that hated smokers, which left me no choice because I really liked her.
+I was in so much mental pain for not quitting that I had no other option.
+Plus, I was dating a girl the following week who hated smokers, leaving me no choice because I really liked her.

-See people are often motivated by moving away from pain.
-But don’t wait for the doctor to tell you you got lung cancer, that might be too late.
+See, people are often motivated by moving away from pain.
+But don’t wait for the doctor to tell you you got lung cancer, which might be too late.

-I get it, this sounds very easy.
-Trust me, I’ve been there and I know that it can take years.
-It can be frustrating and you are in a constant battle with yourself, but don’t give up on your health is all I am saying.
-Enough of the lecture here my last piece of advice…
+I get it.
+This sounds very easy.
+Trust me, I’ve been there and know it can take years.
+It can be frustrating, and you are in a constant battle with yourself, but don’t give up on your health, is all I am saying.
+Enough of the lecture here, my last piece of advice…

 It worked for me ( the second time around), but it worked.
-Plus it’s only $15, which I believe in some countries, eg. Australia is a pack of cigarettes.
+Plus, it’s only $15, which I believe in some countries, e.g., Australia is a cigarette pack.

 What’s in my butt?

-My rule of thumb has become; if I can’t even pronounce the ingredients that are in my food, or in this case in cigarettes.
+My rule of thumb has become; if I can’t even pronounce the ingredients in my food, or in this case, cigarettes.
 Why should I bother putting them in my system?
 Try and pronounce these: